Everest Base Camp Elevation

 So, people choose to at least make their way to the base camp where few choose their trek from Nepal as half of them choose their trek from China, Tibet.

-No matter where you decide to take the journey, the view offered from both the side is stunning and overwhelming.
+No matter where you decide to take the journey, the view offered from both sides is stunning and overwhelming.

 Everest Base Camp is a lifelong destination for trekkers all around the world.
 The base camps are major campsites at the base of the mountains.